GraceBowles/refernce-website/README.md

   flex-flow: row wrap;
  }
 18. What is CSS grid property?
+ CSS grid property sets all of the explicit and implicit grid properties in one declaration.

 19. Write the parent and two sub-properties used for CSS Grid Property.